 You will need to strengthen the muscles of the hands that you did not even know existed, and in addition, you will also have to learn coordinated and very precise finger movements.

-The only best way to learn guitar these movements, improve hand muscle memory, and really make progress in playing the guitar is to practice regularly.
+The only best way to learn guitar is to improve hand muscle memory, and to really make progress in playing the guitar one must practice regularly.